TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 We start with the first.

 Numerical data can be stored in a matrix.
-For instance, a black-and-white picture/photo can be stored 'pixel by pixel', by numbers that indicate the gray scale, which may for instance be any integer from $0$ (completely white) to $31$ (completely black).
+For instance, a black-and-white picture/photo can be stored 'pixel by pixel', by numbers that indicate the grey scale, which may for instance be any integer from $0$ (completely white) to $31$ (completely black).
 A 4:5 photo may then be stored as, say,  a $1080\times1350$-matrix.

 As another example, think of a survey of $n$ questions that have to be answered using a 1-5 scale.
 If the numbers of respondents is $N$, the data can be represented by an $N \times n$-matrix.